emu-russia/GPU/libgpu/Readme.md

 ## Findings

-What interesting things are found in libgpu:
+What interesting things are found in libgpu.

 Set bit 11 in Texture Page ID if the Y coordinate >= 512.